 But now, with time on my hands during lockdown – and enough time passed from the whirlwind of surgery and life saving treatment that was my 2019, I find myself starting to process it all.

-Like many other cancer patients, my hospital appointments have been affected by coronavirus, but I feel very lucky to have made it through my adjuvant treatment before all this started and only have a final surgery to face, once this is all over.
+Like many other cancer patients, my hospital appointments have been affected by coronavirus, but I feel very lucky to have made it through my adjuvant treatment before all this started and only have my reconstruction surgery to face, once this is all over.

 When I look in the mirror now I see me again, albeit a different version of who I was before.
-Butterfly is about transformation, but it’s also about love, the love that’s inside us all at our core.
 Crises often bring about huge change, but they can also force us to focus on what we really want and connect with who we really are – and for that, I am grateful.